dustinpfister/blog_posts/_posts/js-document-location.md

 The href property of a location object can also be set to a url, and when doing so will result in a redirect to that url.
 Although the location object of the document location property is read only a [DOMString](https://developer.mozilla.org/en-US/docs/Web/API/DOMString) can be set to the href property of this read only object, and when a new url is assigned to it that will result in a client side redirect to the url that is set to the href property of the location object.

-For this example I am using the get elements by tag name method of the document object to get an html collection of all input elements in the page, and then attaching an [event handler](/2019/01/16/js-event-listeners/) to the first input element by way of the add event listener method and the on click pointer event that will work with mouse and touch events.
+For this example I am using the get elements by tag name method of the document object to get an html collection of all input elements in the page, I did it this way just for the sake of switching things up when it comes to how to go about getting an element reference.
+Anyway once I have an element object reference by one way or the other I then attached an [event handler](/2019/01/16/js-event-listeners/) to the first input element by way of the add event listener method and the on click pointer event that will work with mouse and touch events.

 ```html
 <html>